Fundamental limits on constraining primordial non-Gaussianity: Discussion and conclusions

 \item This comparison also shows that adding polarization data will generally improve the scaling.
 The improvement is not observed for spectra that are not already close to mode-counting, such as squeezed spectra.

 \item Comparison between analytical and numerical results also shows that while our analytical results seem to suggest a critical value for $\Delta$ above which scaling changes, this cutoff is less clear when applying the full radiative transfer equations.
-If we numerically compute the signal-to-noise in the flat sky case using Eq.~\eqref{eq:flatsky_snr_bispectrum} and damping as in Eq.~\eqref{eq:damping_transfer_function} we do find a hierarchy between different shapes at low multipoles, depending on the value of $\Delta$, but scaling does converge to the critical scaling at high $\ell_{\rm max}$.
+If we compute the derivative of the scaling in Eq.~\eqref{eq:scaling_p}, we find a hierarchy between shapes at low multipoles, depending on the value of $\Delta$, but scaling does converge to the critical scaling at high $\ell_{\rm max}$.
 We conclude that either we have to go to higher $\ell_{\rm max}$ in our full radiative transfer numerical calculations to reach critical scaling, given that our analytical estimates consider scales much larger than the damping scale, or that the full sky radiative transfer functions introduce complexity to the scaling that we can not capture with our simplified estimates for shapes that are near to the critical value $\Delta_c$.

 \item We recover a result that was found earlier that the collapsed limit of the trispectrum can have a signal-to-noise ratio that scales better with resolution than the bispectrum.
 Our analytical analysis has allowed us to extend this to $(N-1)$-spectra for $N>4$.
-The enhanced scaling is a function of $\Delta$ (in general) and $N$ (for damped tracers ).
+The enhanced scaling is a function of $\Delta$ (in general) and $N$ (for damped tracers).
 We have elaborated on this finding in some depth in Sec.~\ref{subsec:CollapsedScaling}.
 The enhancement saturates above $N = 4$ even for undamped tracers for a single collapsed limit.
 However for multiple collapsed limit the enhancement can be larger (see App.~\ref{app:multiple_squeezed_collapsed}).

 \item Our analysis assumed that the $S/N$ can be estimated by taking specific kinematic limits, but ignores the remaining angular dependence of the $(N-1)$-spectra.
 While we empirically find this to be valid for the local and equilateral bispectrum and the local trispectrum, it is possible that our treatment could miss scalings due to phase space limits not captured by the equilateral, collapsed or squeezed limits.
 For example, the folded limit in the bispectrum $k_i+k_j \sim k_k$ $(i\neq j\neq k)$ could be responsible for the some of the improved scaling we find for the orthogonal template.
 Keeping explicit angular dependence will complicate the analytical computations and we will leave this for future investigations. \end{itemize}